Ramadan at the University of Leeds

 - Follow the Leeds Ahlulbayt Islamic Society on Instagram

-Leeds Grand Mosque also offers a range of support to the Leeds Muslim community during Ramadan, including community Iftars and Taraweeh prayers throughout the month.
+Leeds Grand Mosque, Makkah Masjid and Makki Masjid mosques also offer a range of support to the Leeds Muslim community during Ramadan, including community Iftars and Taraweeh prayers throughout the month.

 Muslim Student Adviser support